Maryland Institute College of Art logo

 Day School of Design for Women

-Opened in 1854, pioneering one of the first US arts programs for women.
+A pioneering program opened in 1854, it was one of the very first U.S. arts programs specifically for women.

 Leadership